-The number of great apps, games and shorts for the Samsung Gear VR just keeps getting bigger.
-Everything has clicked into place for Samsung's (and Facebook's) mobile VR plans, even with the likes of PlayStation VR, Daydream View and Oculus Go around.
+The number of great apps, games, short animations and interactive experiences for the Samsung Gear VR just keeps getting bigger.
+And it's still a very popular mobile VR headset, even with new competitors like the Oculus Go around.

-Here's our roundup of the best apps, games, demos, short films and interactive experiences available for Gear VR right now.
-The list will continue to grow, so we'll update this feature as and when demos become games and teasers become full experiences.
+Here's our roundup of the best apps, games, short films and interactive experiences available for Gear VR right now.

 The verdict: Samsung Gear VR (2017) review